 Professor Sir Michael G Marmot, Dr Angela J M Donkin, Dr Frances AS MacGuire, The UCL Institute of Health Equity.

-This article originally appeared in the and is a shortened version of the chapter ‘Addressing Health Inequalities in Wales’ which features in the book ’.
+This article originally appeared in the Bevan Commission Opinion series and is a shortened version of the chapter ‘Addressing Health Inequalities in Wales’ which features in the book ’70 years on – what next?
+Personal reflections on the NHS in Wales from the Bevan Commission’.